Understanding Your Starter Files

 - Use meaningful commits - Track your progress with descriptive Git messages

-- Take notes - Jot down measurements and patterns as you work
+- Take notes - Jot down measurements, patterns, and design decisions as you work

 Now that you understand your starter files, the next guide will show you how to work effectively with the design files.